IAmBatMan295/Dotfiles/README.md

 ## Specific Configurations

 ### RMPC
+- You will need an image randerer for rendering album art such as imagemagic or chafa.
+It depends on the terminal and its config.
 - The following tabs have been **removed** from the interface:
   - Artists
   - Album Artists